bendalab/thunderfish/docs/thunderfish.md

 1. `twin` Start time of the analysis window in the recording in seconds.
 2. `window` Duration of the analysis window in seconds.
+3. `winclipped`: Fraction of analysis window that is clipped.
+4. `samplerate`: Sampling rate of the recording.
-3. `index` Index of the fish (the number that is also used to number the files).
+5. `index` Index of the fish (the number that is also used to number the files).
-4. `EODf` EOD frequency in Hertz.
+6. `EODf` EOD frequency in Hertz.
-5. `period` Period between two pulses (1/EODf) in milliseconds.
+7. `period` Period between two pulses (1/EODf) in milliseconds.
-6. `max-ampl` Amplitude of the largest peak (P1 peak) in the units of the input data.
+8. `max-ampl` Amplitude of the largest peak (P1 peak) in the units of the input data.
-7. `min-ampl` Amplitude of the largest trough in the units of the input data.
+9. `min-ampl` Amplitude of the largest trough in the units of the input data.
-8. `p-p-amplitude` Peak-to-peak amplitude in the units of the input data.
+10. `p-p-amplitude` Peak-to-peak amplitude in the units of the input data.
-9. `noise` Root-mean-squared standard error of the averaged EOD waveform relative to the peak-to_peak amplitude in percent.
+11. `noise` Root-mean-squared standard error of the averaged EOD waveform relative to the peak-to_peak amplitude in percent.
-10. `clipped` Percentage of recording that is clipped.
+12. `clipped` Percentage of recording that is clipped.
-11. `flipped` Whether the waveform was flipped.
+13. `flipped` Whether the waveform was flipped.
-12. `tstart` Time where the pulse starts relative to P1 in milliseconds.
+14. `tstart` Time where the pulse starts relative to P1 in milliseconds.
-13. `tend` Time where the pulse ends relative to P1 in milliseconds.
+15. `tend` Time where the pulse ends relative to P1 in milliseconds.
-14. `width` Total width of the pulse in milliseconds.
+16. `width` Total width of the pulse in milliseconds.
-15. `P2-P1-dist`: Distance between P2 and P1 in milliseconds.
+17. `P2-P1-dist`: Distance between P2 and P1 in milliseconds.
 Zero if p2 is not present.
-16. `tau` Time constant of the exponential decay of the tail of the pulse in milliseconds.
+18. `tau` Time constant of the exponential decay of the tail of the pulse in milliseconds.
-17. `firstpeak` Index of the first peak in the pulse (i.e. -1 for P-1)
+19. `firstpeak` Index of the first peak in the pulse (i.e. -1 for P-1)
-18. `lastpeak` Index of the last peak in the pulse (i.e. 3 for P3)
+20. `lastpeak` Index of the last peak in the pulse (i.e. 3 for P3)
-19. `n` Number of EODs used for computing the averaged EOD waveform.
+21. `n` Number of EODs used for computing the averaged EOD waveform.
-20. `peakfreq` Frequency at the peak power of the single pulse spectrum in Hertz.
+22. `peakfreq` Frequency at the peak power of the single pulse spectrum in Hertz.
-21. `peakpower` Peak power of the single pulse spectrum relative to one in decibel.
+23. `peakpower` Peak power of the single pulse spectrum relative to one in decibel.
-22. `poweratt5` How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
+24. `poweratt5` How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
-23. `poweratt50` How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
+25. `poweratt50` How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
-24. `lowcutoff` Frequency at which the power reached half of the peak power relative to the initial power in Hertz.
+26. `lowcutoff` Frequency at which the power reached half of the peak power relative to the initial power in Hertz.

 ### RECORDING-CHANNEL-TIME-pulsepeaks-N.EXT